105. A Wall Street Twist

 11. Women Who Know Their Place

-Don´t ever forget that there are still plenty – especially men – who actually don´t believes that women can match man’s level in terms of intelligence, creativity and wit.
+Don´t forget that there are still plenty of – especially men – who actually don´t believes that women can match man’s level in terms of intelligence, creativity and wit.

-With the measure “man’s level” one is usually referring to the historical fact that the most prominent among us primarily have been men.
+With this particular measure, “man’s level”, one is then usually referring to the historical fact that the most prominent among us primarily have been men.
 Nothing to say about that.
-There where times when only men were allowed to hold the batons and take part in the world.
+There where times when only men were allowed to hold the batons and be the rulers of the world.

 But the intriguing part is – if I, as a man, refer to the male intelligentsia in order to heighten myself, I´m just making a sort of hefty intellectual somersault.
 Because I personally, can´t make sense, neither of Albert Einstein or Maria Sklodowska-Curie’s skills and ingenuity.